 Gluten free flours need time to absorb the liquid from the batter thoroughly.
 So, letting them “rest” is essential.
 Unless you want a bread with a dense texture or gritty taste, don’t forget this step.

-Some recipes need a 30-minute up to 2 hours of resting time (rise time).
+Most recipes need a 30-minute rest time, like this cornbread, these air fryer donuts and even these chocolate chip cookies.
+But some recipes need up to 2 hours of resting time (rise time).
 I swear, it’s worth the wait once you see and taste your finished product!

 If your flour contains oil such as nut flours, flax seed, etc. store them in the refrigerator to prevent them from going rancid.
 Other flours are alright if left at room temperature, but ensure they are in an air-tight container and they are kept in a cool place.
-Refrigeration is best for preserving any flours you won't use up with 3-6 months or if your house is regularly above 80 degrees.
+Refrigeration is best for preserving any flours you won't use up with 3-6 months.

 I’ve written a comprehensive guide on how you can properly store your flour, so do check it out if you haven’t read it yet.